-Since the program's inception, participation and volumes have steadily increased, thanks in large part to business recycling advertisements, the inclusion of industry to the program and, several grant opportunities that have allowed the District to offer local businesses recycling dumpsters at half the normal cost.
-In 2014, the District assumed the sole responsibility of collection in an effort to expand the program.
-In 2015, approximately 250 businesses participated in the Commercial Cardboard and Office Paper Program.
+Since the program's inception, participation and volumes have steadily increased, thanks in large part to business recycling advertisements, the inclusion of industry to the program and several grant opportunities that have allowed the District to offer local businesses recycling dumpsters at half the normal cost.
+In 2014, the District assumed the sole responsibility of collection from the city collaboration in an effort to expand the program.
+In 2015, there were approximately 250 stops in the Commercial Cardboard and Office Paper Program.
 In 2015, BCSWMD purchased ten new cardboard containers to replace damaged containers and provide containers to new businesses.
-This program continues to divert large amounts of waste materials from the landfill; volumes in 2015 reached 2,014,800 pounds.
+This program continues to divert large amounts of waste materials from the landfill; volumes in 2016 reached 2,310,035 pounds.
+We continue to purchase new containers to expand the program.